It is false to claim that no one knows when life begins and dishonest to argue that abortion does not kill a human being.

 Modern Teaching Texts on Embryology

-"Human development begins at fertilization, the process during which a male gamete or sperm (spermatozoo developmentn) unites with a female gamete or oocyte (ovum) to form a single cell called a zygote.
-This highly specialized, totipotent cell marked the beginning of each of us as a unique individual."
+"Human development begins at fertilization, approximately 14 days after the onset of the last menstrual period… when a sperm fuses with an oocyte to form a single cell, the zygote.
+This highly specialized, totipotent cell marks the beginning of each of us as a unique individual."

 "Development begins with fertilization, the process by which the male gamete, the sperm, and the femal gamete, the oocyte, unite to give rise to a zygote."

-Keith L. Moore, Before We Are Born: Essentials of Embryology, 7th edition.
-Philadelphia, PA: Saunders, 2008. p.
-2.
+Keith L. Moore, Before We Are Born: Essentials of Embryology, 9th edition.
+Philadelphia, PA: Elsevier, 2008.
+Kindle Location 555.

 "Although life is a continuous process, fertilization (which, incidentally, is not a 'moment') is a critical landmark because, under ordinary circumstances, a new genetically distinct human organism is formed when the chromosomes of the male and female pronuclei blend in the oocyte."